adelorenzo-portainer/traefik-crd/README.md

 ## Deployment of CRD with Portainer using GitOps

+The example below will be based on the reference file https://raw.githubusercontent.com/adelorenzo-portainer/traefik-crd/main/traefik-crd-complete.yaml

 1) Select Applications from the Menu on the left ![Screenshot 2024-01-18 at 11 22 22 PM](https://github.com/adelorenzo-portainer/traefik-crd/assets/81579885/32407411-f186-4c78-8856-99fe97fdd3cb)

 2) Add the details to the Manifest deployment accordingly: